Okipa/laravel-bootstrap-components/README.md

 This package provides a ready-to-use and customizable bootstrap components library.

-**Notes :**
-- Implemented components are stables.
-- Implementation of new components is currently in progress.
-- Help welcomed (tested and documented PR).

 ## Compatibility

 | Laravel version | PHP version | Package version |